Sara Agrež

-Sara Agrež (born 9 December 2000) is a Slovenian footballer who plays as a defender for Frauen-Bundesliga club 1.
-FC Köln and the Slovenia national team.
+Sara Agrež (born 9 December 2000) is a Slovenian professional footballer who plays as a defender for Women's Super League club Liverpool and the Slovenia national team.

 Club career

 Agrež started her career at ŽNK Žalec and joined ŽNK Rudar Škale in the 2014–15 winter break.
 At Škale, she qualified for the first team at the age of 16 and made her Slovenian Cup debut on 12 March 2017.
 In the 1–0 win over ŽNK Ankaran, she scored the decisive goal.
 After her debut season, in which she played in seven games, she moved to ŽNK Radomlje and a year later signed with league rivals ŽNK Pomurje Beltinci.
 On May 10, 2019, Agrež moved to Germany to join Bundesliga side Turbine Potsdam.
 In 2022, she signed to join VfL Wolfsburg.
 She was used since the first day of the championship, taking over for Felicitas Rauch in the 66th minute in the home match won 4–0 over the opponents of SGS Essen, then making her debut in the Champions League, as a starter, on 20 October 2022 in the match won 4–0 over the Austrians of St. Pölten, the first match of group B of the group stage of the 2022–2023 edition.

+On 21 May 2026, Agrež was announced at Liverpool ahead of the 2026–27 season.